microsoft/pxt-adafruit/docs/pranks.md

 }, {
   "name": "Confetti box",
   "url":"/projects/confetti-box",
-  "description": "Drop contetti or bits of paper on your friends with a clap of your hands!", "imageUrl":"/static/cp/projects/thumb/confetti-box.jpg" }]
+  "description": "Drop confetti or bits of paper on your friends with a clap of your hands!", "imageUrl":"/static/cp/projects/thumb/confetti-box.jpg" }]
 ```